-Senator Gillmor House is recognized for its association with the Gillmor family.
-Arthur Hill Gillmor, lumber baron and Senator of the Dominion of Canada, had this home built for his wife, Hannah Dawes Howe, as a wedding gift in 1846.
+Senator Gillmor House is a stunning two-story Regency style building, located on Main Street in the town of St. George, surrounded by mature trees and a well-manicured lot.
+The building is most notable for its association with the Gillmor family, especially Arthur Hill Gillmor, a lumber baron and Senator of the Dominion of Canada, who had the house built as a wedding gift for his wife, Hannah Dawes Howe, in 1846.

 When in 1861, with an election looming, the Liberal party enquired of potential candidates whether they would support it “in all quests of purely party character,” Gillmor was the only one who refused to give this assurance.
 The defeat of the surveyor general, James Brown, at the polls in June left Charlotte County without a representative on the Executive Council.
 Premier Samuel Leonard Tilley and Attorney General Albert James Smith both urged Gillmor to accept the portfolio, but he astonished them by declining on a matter of principle, a rumour having surfaced that he had engineered Brown’s defeat.

 In 1865, Gillmor became part of the anti-confederate slate under Albert James Smith’s leadership and was appointed as the provincial secretary.
 Despite being described as “a man of no education or ability,” he proved to be a diligent and capable politician, following a restrained policy with regards to patronage.
 He never approved of dismissals for the purpose of filling vacancies with friends and admitted that he had “often suffered in consequence.”

 Senator Gillmor’s political career took a hiatus when he shifted his focus to the family business and his personal life, centered around his home on Main Street in St. George, where he had a beloved garden.